 After interviewing all three suspects, it’s obvious that they all have a motive for trying to kill Ryota, but everyone seems stuck on how to come up with an explanation for how any of them could have been responsible.
 After going over various pieces of potential evidence and hearing from Ayumi and Professor Agasa about his phone, Conan comes up with the answer as to which suspect is guilty and how they did it.

 What I liked about the reveal in this episode is that Conan plays it really coy with the suspects and dropping some false hints in regard to his phone.
-But before he does this, both Meguire and Takagi turn to Conan again to see if he’s already come up with the answer; in order to make his ploy work, he has to act like he doesn’t have any ideas as to who’s guilty when he’s interacting with the authorities.
+But before he does this, both Megure and Takagi turn to Conan again to see if he’s already come up with the answer.
+In order to make his ploy work, he has to act like he doesn’t have any ideas as to who’s guilty when he’s interacting with the authorities.

 I don’t want to provide any spoilers, but I’ll say that the suspect ended up being who I had guessed it would be.
 However, I didn’t guess the method that the suspect used to lure Ryota to the right spot to make the plan work.
 And I was also right in guessing that Conan’s missing phone would somehow play a role in discovering who the true culprit was.

 Overall, this ended up being an enjoyable mystery, even if I had been able to correctly guess a couple of things about the story.
 I hadn’t been able to guess one of the major pieces of the mystery, so I had at least one surprise revelation during this episode.